Start a conversation

 Whichever picture you can take, its guaranteed to capture this momentous moment for life.

-How crowded is it?
+How Crowded is it?

 To put things into perspective, Machu Picchu was once visited by an estimated 1,000 people daily.
 Today, its six times more, with up to 6,000 tourists spending their day exploring the ruins.

-Do I need a guide?
+Do I need a Guide?

 Simple answer, yes.
 In 2017 Peru made it mandatory for visitors to be accompanied by licenced guides and the rule is strictly enforced.
-If you doing any of the trail to Machu Picchu with Orange Nation, than our guide gives you private guided tour into the citadel.
+If you doing any of the trail to Machu Picchu with Orange Nation, than our guide gives you a guided tour into the citadel.
 You get to learn about all the important sections of Machu Picchu.

 How do I get tickets?